-- 5.3.
-The gains cap has increased so that schools can attract gains of up to 6.09% against their 2017 to 2018 baselines (to note, the minimum per-pupil levels are not gains capped). - 6.
-We are also making some policy changes to the 2019 to 2020 national funding formula.
-Further details on these, particularly on the new growth methodology, can be found in the 2019 to 2020 policy document. - 6.1.
-We are allocating growth funding to local authorities on a formulaic basis.
+6. We are also making some policy changes to the 2019 to 2020 national funding formula.
+Further details on these, particularly on the new growth methodology, can be found in the 2019 to 2020 policy document.

+- 6.1.
+We will be allocating growth to local authorities on a formulaic basis.
 We are not making any changes to the ways in which local authorities can distribute growth funding. - 6.2.
-We have increased the KS3 minimum level used for middle schools to £4,600 and have used this for KS3 only schools.
+We have increased the KS3 minimum level used for middle schools to £4,600 and will use this for KS3 only schools.
 We have introduced a new minimum level of £5,100 for KS4 only schools. - 6.3.
-We have reduced the primary low prior attainment factor value to £1,022 to balance the increase in the cohort. - 7.
-We have made a number of smaller changes to the arrangements for calculating local formulas, to support local authorities to mirror the national funding formula.
-This guidance covers the details of these changes. - 7.1.
+We have reduced the primary low prior attainment factor value to £1,022 to balance the increase in the cohort.

+7. We have made a number of smaller changes to the arrangements for calculating local formulas, to support local authorities to mirror the national funding formula.
+This guidance covers the details of these changes.

+- 7.1.
 We have introduced a new funding floor factor to enable local authorities to mirror the increase of 1% per pupil against 2017 to 2018 baselines. - 7.2.
 We have enabled local authorities to mirror the sparsity taper used in the national funding formula. - 7.3.
 Local authorities will no longer be able to set a primary weighting for low prior attainment because all results have been assessed under the new framework and there is therefore no longer a need to use a weighting. - 7.4.
 The authority pro forma tool (APT) cap now has the functionality to vary the capping and scaling to apply the alternative gains cap used in the national funding formula, meaning that local authorities can allow schools to gain the greater of either 3% of their 2018 to 2019 baseline, or 20% of their remaining gains.
-More information on the alternative gains cap can be found in the capping and scaling section of this guidance. - 8.
-The minimum funding guarantee (MFG) for schools will continue, and local authorities continue to have the flexibility to set a local MFG between minus 1.5% and plus 0.5% per pupil. - 9.
-Within the high needs block, the government has provided for at least a 0.5% increase adjusted for population changes in 2019 to 2020 and this is reflected in the allocations to local authorities through the high needs national funding formula.
+More information on the alternative gains cap can be found in the capping and scaling section of this guidance.

+8. The minimum funding guarantee (MFG) for schools will continue, and local authorities continue to have the flexibility to set a local MFG between minus 1.5% and plus 0.5% per pupil.

+9. Within the high needs block, the government has provided for at least a 0.5% increase adjusted for population changes in 2019 to 2020 and this is reflected in the allocations to local authorities through the high needs national funding formula.

-- 9.1.
-We are protecting the high needs block against 2017 to 2018 baselines, subject to some adjustments explained in the high needs section of this guidance. - 10.
-The schools block will again be ring-fenced in 2019 to 2020.
+9.1.
+We will protect the high needs block against 2017 to 2018 baselines, subject to some adjustments explained in the high needs section of this guidance.

+10. The schools block will again be ring-fenced in 2019 to 2020.
 Local authorities are able to transfer up to 0.5% of their schools block funding out with the agreement of their schools forum.
 Transfers of more than 0.5% may be allowed in circumstances where the Secretary of State has previously allowed a transfer between blocks and where this is again agreed by the schools forum.
-Further information is included in the Movement blocks section of this guidance.
+Further information is included in the Movement between blocks section of this guidance.